Sage/streamlinejs/README.md

 }
 ```

-Note: you can also pass `null` or `undefined` as callback.
-This is useful when `_` is not the last parameter.

-Promise interoperability is **not** enabled by default but you can enable it easily:

-* If you start your program with `_node` or `_coffee`, just pass the `--promise` option.
-* If you start it with a loader (see above), just set the `promise` option to `true` in your `streamline.register(options)` call.

-Streamline will use the JavaScript built-in `Promise` class by default if available (node v11.13 and up).
-If this built-in class is not available it will try to load the `es6-promise` module instead (you should install it with `npm install es6-promise`).

-Note: the loader also gives you the option to pick a promise library of your choice (but reasonably compliant with ES6 specs).
-To do this, set the `promise` option to the name of your promise library, instead of `true`.

 <a name="futures">
 ## Futures

 Streamline also provides _futures_.
 Futures are like promises, without all the bells and whistles.
 They let you parallelize I/O operations in a very simple manner.
-They are always bundled with streamline and they have a very simple API.

 If you pass `!_` instead of `_` when calling a streamline function, the function returns a _future_.
 The _future_ is just a regular node.js asynchronous function that you can call later to obtain the result.
 Here is an example: